privdonut123/star-sim/simulation/README.md

 ```

 ### Pythia8 simulation with event filtering
 You can also filter the generated Pythia8 events before passing them through the detector simulation.
-In order to include the [FCS fastjet filter](https://github.com/star-bnl/star-sw/blob/main/StRoot/StarGenerator/FILT/FcsJetFilter.cxx), use the [starsim.pythia8_filter.C](starsim.pythia8_filter.C) code in this repository.
+In order to include the [FCS jet filter](https://github.com/star-bnl/star-sw/blob/main/StRoot/StarGenerator/FILT/FcsJetFilter.cxx), use the [starsim.pythia8_filter.C](starsim.pythia8_filter.C) code in this repository.
 All other steps are the same as described above.

 ### Running higher statistics simulations using the batch farm
 To run events using the STAR scheduler, follow the instructions in [this](job_submission) subdirectory.